thejsj/rethinkdb-init/README.md

   ]
 });
 ```
-### Bootstraping a database with 1 table with a different primaryKey, soft durability, 2 replicas, and 2 shards
+### Instantiating  a database with 1 table with a different primaryKey, soft durability, 2 replicas, and 2 shards

+You can pass a `primaryKey`, `durability`, `replicas`, or `shards` attribute to a table and it will be passed along to the [`tableCreate`](http://rethinkdb.com/api/javascript/table_create/) function.

 ```javascript
 var r = require(‘rethinkdb’);